 Just like you can imagine, the fetus having to fight off a virus while in utero is less than ideal.
 Besides sounding like something that could cause their development to go awry, there is something called “FIRS”, Fetal Inflammatory Response Syndrome, to worry about.

 A Troubling Idea

 I found a super interesting case study of FIRS associated with a mother who came down with Covid-19.
-The infant was born prematurely and presented with elevated inflammatory markers, thrombocytopenia (low platelets) , elevated white cell counts who subsequently developed a fever, and metabolic acidosis.
+The infant was born prematurely and presented with elevated inflammatory markers, thrombocytopenia (low platelets) , and elevated white cell counts who subsequently developed a fever and metabolic acidosis.